luke-beep/bypass-amsi-powershell/README.md

 ### Showcase

- - Showcase of this script in action:
+ - Showcase of this script in action (old version):

 <a href="./static/amsibreaktutorial.png"><img src="./static/amsibreaktutorial.png" width="2560" alt="Showcase" /></a>